ashish25-bit/academia-bot/README.md

     In the terminal :
     set the virtual environment => source bin/activate pip install selenium
-    Enter your username and password in the terminal
+    Enter your username and password when comment is popped up in the terminal